My Truth: Release

 Robyn refused to change the album; negotiations ended after six months, and the plans to release My Truth and its singles abroad were cancelled.
 Her manager, Alex Strehl, said: "I guess Robyn had moved in a direction that [RCA] didn't expect."
 Strehl told Aftonbladet that RCA felt that the album lacked potential hit singles.
 According to Robyn, the label wanted an album like Robyn Is Here and were not invested in My Truth.
-In 2001, she left RCA and entered a new record deal with Jive Records and Zomba.
-In 2018, Robyn reflected on the issue for a story in The New York Times: "You can't really talk about stuff like [abortions] in America, or you couldn't at the time.
+In 2001, she bought herself out of her contract with RCA for an undisclosed sum and entered a new record deal with Jive Records and Zomba internationally, while remaining with BMG in Sweden.
+In 2003, she expressed regret over going public with the abortion, saying the reaction was not what she had hoped for.
+Robyn reflected on the issue for a 2018 story in The New York Times: "You can't really talk about stuff like [abortions] in America, or you couldn't at the time.
 Not if you were an 18-year-old pop star."
 My Truth was eventually made available for streaming in the US in December 2014, although the hidden track "Det gör ont ibland" was omitted.